Emmy Rossum: Career

-Acting
+1997–2008: Rise to prominence

 Rossum's television debut was in August 1997, as the original Abigail Williams in the daytime soap opera As the World Turns.
 She also had a guest role as Caroline Beels in Snoops.
 Rossum was nominated for a Young Artist Award in 1999 for Best Performance in a TV movie for her work in the Disney Channel Original Movie Genius.
 She then portrayed a young Audrey Hepburn in the ABC television film The Audrey Hepburn Story (2000).

 Rossum made her film debut at 13, in 2000's Songcatcher, as Deladis Slocumb, an Appalachian orphan.
 Debuting at the Sundance Film Festival, the film won the Special Jury Award for Outstanding Ensemble Performance.
 For her role, Rossum received an Independent Spirit Award nomination for Best Debut Performance and also had the opportunity to sing a duet with Dolly Parton on the Songcatcher soundtrack.
 Variety magazine named Rossum as "One of the Ten to Watch" in 2000.
 In Nola (2003), Rossum played the title character, an aspiring songwriter.
 In her first major studio film, Clint Eastwood's Mystic River (2003), Rossum starred as Katie Markum, the ill-fated daughter of small-business owner Jimmy Markum, played by Sean Penn.

 Rossum had a breakthrough role as Laura Chapman in the sci-fi-disaster film The Day After Tomorrow (2004).
 She later returned to New York, where she was the last to audition, in full costume and make-up, for the role of Christine Daaé in The Phantom of the Opera (2004), the onscreen adaptation of composer Andrew Lloyd Webber's musical of the same name.
 After having nearly missed the audition due to a family engagement, Rossum was asked to audition in person for Lloyd Webber at his home in New York.
 For her performance, Rossum received a Golden Globe Award nomination for Best Actress in a musical or comedy.
 She also received a Critics' Choice Award for Best Young Actress, along with a Saturn Award for Best Performance by a Younger Actor.

 In 2006, Rossum appeared in Poseidon, Wolfgang Petersen's remake of the disaster film The Poseidon Adventure.
 She played Jennifer Ramsey, the daughter of Kurt Russell's character.
 Rossum described the character as being proactive and strong in all situations, rather than a damsel in distress.
 Rossum also appeared as Juliet Capulet in a 2006 Williamstown Theatre Festival production of William Shakespeare's Romeo and Juliet.
 In early 2009, Rossum appeared in the poorly received Dragonball Evolution.
 Her next big screen venture was the indie Dare, which was an official selection of the 2009 Sundance Film Festival.
 In November 2009, Rossum appeared in Broadway's 24 Hour Plays in which actors, writers, and directors collaborate to produce, and perform six one-act plays within 24 hours to benefit the Urban Arts Partnership.
 Rossum appeared in Warren Leight's "Daily Bread", directed by Lucie Tiberghien.